Linear Algebra

 Thus the area of the parallelogram can be determined by the magnitude of the cross product of u and v.

 Sample qn: Prove that the volume of a cuboid is.
+(This result is widely used in determinants and cross products)

 Volume of Cuboid=|a(b×c)|